 The Most Beautiful Wineries In Napa Valley

 There is one destination in the United States that surpasses all others when it comes to domestic wine tasting holidays.
 Napa Valley is home to some of the best wineries in the country and draws in oenophiles from far and wide.
-The only problem is that there is too much choice when choosing a specific winery to visit.
-There are award-winning producers scattered right across the valley, all with their own unique selling points and quirks.
+The only problem is that there is too much choice when choosing a specific winery in Napa Valley to visit.
+There are award-winning producers scattered right across Napa Valley, all with their own unique selling points and quirks.
 So, how do you choose?

 If you don't want to make a choice based on a favorite wine or producer, you can always go for the most beautiful wineries in Napa Valley.
-Again, this leads to a bit of a dilemma as no part of the valley is unattractive and few buildings are exactly ugly.
-The following list is just a sample of the prettiest properties in the area.
+Again, this leads to a bit of a dilemma as no part of Napa Valley is unattractive and few buildings are exactly ugly.
+The following list is just a sample of the prettiest properties in the wine country area.
 Some make the cut because of their grounds and views.
-Others are must-see wineries because of the architecture and tasting areas inside.
+Others are must-see wineries because of the architecture and tasting room inside.

 Pick a destination based on your personal preferences.
-Is it preferable to relax outside with an uninterrupted view of Napa or to explore a stunning building based on a European castle or chateau?
-Do you want to head to a more traditional, friendly house and garden or find somewhere modern and unusual?
-The remarkable thing about Napa is that all these options are possible.
+Is it preferable to relax outside with an uninterrupted view of Napa Valley or to explore a stunning building based on a European castle or chateau?
+Do you want to head to a more traditional, friendly house with a garden and tasting room or find somewhere modern and unusual?
+The remarkable thing about wineries Napa Valley is that all these options are possible.

 10 of the most beautiful wineries in Napa Valley